SashaRybalkina/SpreadsheetProject3500-Completed/GUI/README.md

 able to effectively explain it and code.
 This made the coding process faster because we weren't caught up on a singular topic for too long.

-We could improve on time efficiency and starting on assignmnets earlier.
+We could improve on time efficiency and starting on assignments earlier.
 We ran into an issue where we felt like we needed more time than what we had left, which caused us to spend a long period of time coding in one sitting.
 Overall, being better on time efficiency will allow us to be less stressed and burned out.